What is this for?

 Why is it interesting?

-Each workshop is limited to 15 attendees.
-The required software is Arduino IDE.
-You are asked to bring along your own laptop (if not possible, please indicate this in the registration form).
-Like best things in CERN, it is free of charge.
+Each workshop is limited to 20 attendees.
+The required software and MyRIO FPGA modules will be provided, but you are asked to bring along your own laptop (if not possible, please indicate this in the registration form).
+Like best things in CERN, it is free or charge.